 About Lava Falls Rapid

-The most anticipated run on the river.
+Lava Falls rapid is the most anticipated rapid on the river.
 The Uinkaret Volcanic Field deposited masses of Lava into the Grand Canyon between 75,000 and 100,000 years ago.
 These lava deposits dammed the river, starting in the vicinity of Lava Falls Rapid.
 Eventually, the Colorado broke through the natural dams.
 You can see enormous deposits of columnar basalt on river right as you finish the rapid.

 How to run Lava Falls Rapid

-Lava Falls has many interesting features, most of which are broken down in the image below.
+Lava Falls has many interesting features, most of which are broken down in the labeled image above.

 - The Ledge Hole.
 This is the largest hole on the river.
 Avoid it all costs.